sinatra/sinatra.github.com/extensions.markdown

 `content_type`, etc.) are simple instance methods defined on `Sinatra::Base` or within modules that are included in `Sinatra::Base`.
 Providing new functionality at the request level is achieved by adding instance methods to `Sinatra::Base`.

-As with DSL extensions, helper modules should not be added directly to `Sinatra::Base` by extension authors with `Module.include`; the `Sinatra.helpers` method (described below) is provided for this task.
+As with DSL extensions, helper modules should not be added directly to `Sinatra::Base` by extension authors with `include`; the `Sinatra.helpers` method (described below) is provided for this task.

-### `Sinatra::Default` and `Sinatra::Application`
+### `Sinatra::Application`

-The `Sinatra::Default` class provides the default execution context for _classic style applications_.
+The `Sinatra::Application` class provides the default execution context for _classic style applications_.
 It is a simple subclass of `Sinatra::Base` that provides default option values and other behavior tailored for top-level apps.
-When a classic style application is run, a new `Sinatra::Default` subclass is created at `Sinatra::Application` and the public class methods are exported to the top-level.
+When a classic style application is run, all `Sinatra::Application` public class methods are exported to the top-level.

 Rules for Extensions
 --------------------